WaPo: Three Pinocchios for Planned Parenthood’s “3 Percent” Abortion Lie

-In the end, the Washington Post gives Planned Parenthood’s longstanding 3% claim three Pinocchios (out of four), which according to its rating standard means that the claim is a “Significant factual error and/or obvious contradictions.”
+In the end, the Washington Post gives Planned Parenthood’s longstanding 3% claim three Pinocchios (out of four), which according to its rating standard means that the claim is a “significant factual error and/or obvious contradiction.”

 Unsurprisingly, Planned Parenthood refused to comment and provide further data to the WaPo Fact Checker, further evidencing its nefarious intent.